Subscribe to William Mougayar's Blog

 Some of these "Web3" features include:

 Content Options.
 Each of these posts is part of a limited-edition collectible set of 10 that is available for $2.50 from any reader.
 Basically, you can own an NFT of this post, and only 10 will be minted.
 In the future, subscription memberships could be offered.
 I don't intend on doing that for now, but other authors might like that option.
 Going further, imagine that some specific content could be unlocked only if a certain NFT or token is present in your wallet.
-This feature is called "token-gated access," and I could invoke it in the future by issuing readers the $WAM token that was part of a Social Money Experiment I announced in June 2020, but I didn't have a lot of useful options for its usage then.
+This feature is called "token-gated access," and I could invoke it in the future by issuing readers the $WAM token that was part of a

 Distribution.
 Behind the scenes, Paragraph is integrated via the emerging messaging standard XMTP (an analog to the SMTP email standard), enabling you to receive this content straight into your Web3 wallet if it supports messaging, such as in the Converse App that I'm adopting now as my standard Web3 Messaging App.
 You can find me at wamougayar.eth, my ENS (Ethereum Name Service) profile.
 In addition, Paragraph is integrated with Farcaster, the decentralized social network beloved by early Web3 adopters.
 So, when I share this post on Warpcast (the Farcaster client anyone can use), you can subscribe via one-click or read it without leaving that app.
 And from the Web2 side, Paragraph is also integrated with SendGrid for email distribution, so I don't need to worry about using Feedblitz anymore.
 It took me 3 minutes to export my subscriber emails to Paragraph.